 For more bible verses on sex, intimacy, and the beauty of it all, read Song of Solomon.

-If something in this article stirred you to want more information on improving your marriage’s emotional connection, communication, or time in the bedroom, check out our 12-month course, (coming soon!) for ways to get started.
+If something in this article stirred you to want more information on improving your marriage’s emotional connection, communication, or time in the bedroom, join us in Radiant Marriage Academy for ways to get started.

 Did any areas stand out to you?
 Was anything surprising or new?
 Share with us in the comments below–we’d love to hear from you!